Seafood Market Report

 Maryland

-– Fresh picked MD meat arriving daily! better supply this week.
-Prices ease a little this week as the basket demand drops.
+– Fresh picked MD meat arriving daily! good supply this week.
+Prices are currently flat, beautiful quality.

-North Carolina- fresh meat arriving daily at a bit of savings vs MD.
+North Carolina- fresh meat arriving daily at a good savings vs MD.
 Very nice quality.

 Pasteurized: